-M. J. Gander $\,\cdot\,$ I. G. Graham $\,\cdot\,$ E. A. Spence
+M. J. Gander \cdot I. G. Graham \cdot E. A. Spence

-January 6, 2014
+December 23, 2014

-Abstract There has been much recent research on preconditioning discretisations of the Helmholtz operator $\Delta + k^2$ (subject to suitable boundary conditions) with the inverse of a discrete version of the so-called "shifted Laplacian" $\Delta + (k^2 + i\varepsilon)$ for some $\varepsilon > 0$.
-(In practice this inverse is replaced with a cheaper approximation in order to obtain a practically viable preconditioner.)
-Despite many numerical investigations, there has been no rigorous analysis of how one should chose the shift.
-In this paper we give sufficient conditions on ε for the matrix of the shifted problem to be a good preconditioner for the original matrix as $k \to \infty$.
-The results hold for finite element discretisations of both the interior impedance problem and the sound-soft scattering problem (with the radiation condition in the latter problem imposed as a far-field impedance boundary condition).
+Abstract There has been much recent research on preconditioning discretisations of the Helmholtz operator $\Delta + k^2$ (subject to suitable boundary conditions) using a discrete version of the so-called "shifted Laplacian" $\Delta + (k^2 + i\varepsilon)$ for some $\varepsilon > 0$.
+This is motivated by the fact that, as ε increases, the shifted problem becomes easier to solve iteratively.
+Despite many numerical investigations, there has been no rigorous analysis of how to chose the shift.
+In this paper, we focus on the question of how large ε can be so that the shifted problem provides a preconditioner that leads to k-independent convergence of GMRES, and our main result is a sufficient condition on ε for this property to hold.
+This result holds for finite element discretisations of both the interior impedance problem and the sound-soft scattering problem (with the radiation condition in the latter problem imposed as a far-field impedance boundary condition).
+Note that we do not address the important question of how large ε should be so that the preconditioner can easily be inverted by standard iterative methods.